Jingzhou Ancient City: Statue of Guan Yu

-In 2020, the statue is announced to be relocated.
+In 2020, it was announced that the statue is to be relocated.

 Guan Yu Temple

 Jingzhou Guandi Temple is located inside the south gate of Jingzhou Ancient City.
 It was originally the foundation of Guan Yu's mansion who guarded Jingzhou for more than 10 years during the Three Kingdoms period.
 Later, it was hereditary guarded by the descendants of his son Guan Ping.
 It is the earliest Guan Temple established in the country, and is listed as one of the four major Guan Gong memorial shrines in China, along with Guandi Temple in Jiezhou, Shanxi, Guanling in Dangyang, Hubei, and Guanlin in Luoyang, Henan.